Sivia Azizah: Career

 SIVIA started her acting career in 2007 by starring in the Trans7 soap opera Bawang Putih Bawang Merah.
 In 2008, SIVIA participated in the first season of the children's singing reality competition Idola Cilik and placed eighth.
 She was a member of the children's music group Fortunate Kids and won the Best Children's Music Duo/Group/Collaboration at the 2011 Anugerah Musik Indonesia.

 In 2011, she became a member of the girl group Blink, with Febby Rastanty and Agatha Pricilla, also fellow Idola Cilik contestants, Ashilla Zahrantiara and Ify Alyssa.
 They starred in three soap operas on SCTV: Putih Abu-Abu, Diam-Diam Suka, and High School Love Story.
 The group disbanded in 2017.
-She took a two-year hiatus after the group disbandment and started recording music as a solo artist in mid-2019.
+She took a two-year hiatus after the group disbanded and started recording music as a solo artist in mid-2019.

 In September 2019, she released her debut solo single, "New York".
 She starred in a small role in Angga Dwimas Sasongko's One Day We'll Talk About Today.
 She released her debut solo studio album Love Spells in September 2020, incorporating R&B, soul, and pop music.
 In November 2020, Azizah was selected by Disney Indonesia along with Yura Yunita, Agatha Pricilla, and Nadin Amizah to release a cover of "Reflection" in support of the 2020 film Mulan.
 In 2021, she released an extended play Camellia.